 These perspective conventions are by no means universal.
-In Waves at Matsushima (FIG. I-12), a Japanese seascape painting on a six-part folding screen, Ogata Korin (1658-1716) ignored these Western "tricks" for representing deep space on a flat surface.
-A Western viewer might interpret the left half of Korin's composition as depicting the distant horizon, as in the French painting, but the sky is an unnatural gold, and the clouds that fill that unnaturally colored sky are almost indistinguishable from the waves below.
+In Waves at Matsushima (FIG. I-13), a Japanese seascape painting on a six-part folding screen, Ogata Korin (1658-1716) ignored these Western "tricks" for representing deep space on a flat surface.
+A Western viewer might interpret the left half of Korin's composition as depicting the distant horizon, as in the French painting, but the sky is an unnatural gold, and the clouds filling that unnaturally colored sky are almost indistinguishable from the waves below.
+The rocky outcroppings decrease in size with distance, but all are in sharp focus, and there are no shadows.
+The Japanese artist was less concerned with locating the boulders and waves and clouds in space than with composing shapes on a surface, playing the swelling curves of waves and clouds against the jagged contours of the rocks.
+Neither the French nor the Japanese painting can be said to project "correctly" what viewers "in fact" see.
+One painting is not a "better" picture of the world than the other.
+The European and Asian artists simply approached the problem of picture making differently.